 Keiretsu Forum Midwest Committees serve as Centers of Excellence in their respective industries.
-These committees foster thought leadership, promote mindshare and are responsible for screening candidate companies to the Forums.
+These committees foster thought leadership, promote mindshare and are responsible for screening candidate companies before being selected to present at the Forums.

 In the mature and saturated $760-billion Consumer Packaged Goods marketplace, CPG companies are aggressively seeking new growth drivers amongst a changing landscape.
 With consumer shifts in buying behavior, demand for sustainable products and purchase preferences for responsible, mission-based companies, there’s an unprecedented need for CPG investment in emerging markets and early stage start-ups.
 The Keiretsu Forum CPG Committee will focus on investments within early stage CPGs across food, beverage and durable goods, all of which align to CPG acquisition trends that can drive triple-bottom-line returns for people, planet and profit.